edy-rus/portfolio/content/projects/automated-blog-generator.md

 categories:
   - Portfolio
   - Technology
-summary: "A detailed breakdown of how I automated InfinityIT’s blog publishing workflow using n8n, OpenAI, and WordPress — improving consistency, reducing cost, and maintaining brand quality at scale."
+summary: "A detailed breakdown of how I automated InfinityIT’s blog publishing workflow using n8n, OpenAI, and WordPress.
+Improving consistency, reducing cost, and maintaining brand quality at scale."
-thumbnail: "path/to/your/thumbnail/image.jpg" # Replace with the actual image path
+thumbnail: "images/cover.png" # Replace with the actual image path
 ---